NineOne-Code/NineOne-Code/README.md

 ### (and right now) => {

 - A Student at the Informatics Engineering, University of Muhammadiyah Jember📚,
-- Exploring Flutter and Javascript🧠, and
+- Exploring Front End Dev(Mobile and Web)🧠, and
 - and love coffee🍺
   <br/>